Edit Page

 • Stop the function that you ran locally using CTRL-C.

-• Deploy the project files from the current directory to the <FunctionAppName> as a .zip deployment package.
-Replace <FunctionAppName> with the name you chose on Azure in step 3 (e.g., GeoByIPFunc-YOURNAME).
+• We will deploy the project files from the current directory to the <FunctionAppName> as a .zip deployment package.
+Deployment can be done using either the Azure Functions Core Tools or the Azure Functions VS Code Extension.

 func azure functionapp publish <FunctionAppName>